Perlence/docker-multi-build/README.rst

 ---------

 Building Docker images often involves building applications from source, downloading huge amount of packages from the network.
-In first case, to build an application, we install build tools inside an image via Dockerfile instructions.
+In the first case, to build an application, we install build tools inside an image via Dockerfile instructions.
 But after application is built, those tools are still present in the image and add to its size.
-In second case it just takes much time for packages to download, and, most importantly, networks are known to be down.
+In the second case, it just takes much time for packages to download, and, most importantly, networks are known to be down.

 One of the solutions is to create a *builder image*, install the build utilities there, feed it sources via volumes, run